Suhas-Uppala/Online-Retail-Analysis/README.md

 ## License

-This project is licensed under the Apache 2.o License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ---